 However, while supporters believe tough government-enforced measures work better than initiatives from within companies, critics argue that 'playing the numbers game' with gender in business will not succeed in altering entrenched corporate culture.
 The rule, they argue, risks sacrificing qualifications for quotas.
 The Confederation of Norwegian Enterprise, for example, has declared shareholders should pick board members, and measures should be voluntary.
-Deporters of quotas counter that the law on gender equality in business was put into effect because voluntary measures to increase the representation of women in business failed, and decisive legislative intervention was necessary.
+Upon gender equality in business was put into effect because voluntary measures to increase the representation of women in business failed, and decisive legislative intervention was necessary.

 in a different country, thereby limiting parent company liability.
-An emerging 'foreign direct liability' legal instrument has been used to hold parent companies to account in their home countries in high-profile cases involving dereliction of duty to protect the environment or workers' health.
-So far, however, foreign direct liability instruments have not been used to prosecute corporate abuses of women's rights.
+An emerging 'foreign direct liability' legal instrument has been used to hold parent companies to account in their home countries in high-profile cases involving dereliction of duty to protect the environment or workers' health.32 So far, however, foreign direct liability instruments have not been used to prosecute corporate abuses of women's rights.